 Initial detox with Delirium tremens may take a week or two until the patient is ready to enter long-term treatment for alcoholism.

 Symptoms may subside around a week after beginning treatment, and some symptoms may last a while longer.
 During treatment, many patients show signs of intense discomfort and a great need for medical attention with multiple symptoms.
 Beginning alcohol detox in a medical facility is the safest option, as the effects can be deadly.

 Are You Struggling With Alcoholism?
 We Can Help.

 At the Palm Beach Institute in South Florida, on-site clinicians and medical personnel will monitor your activity, day and night, as you progress through the stages of alcohol withdrawal.
-Call 855-960-5456, to discuss your current symptoms, go over treatment options, and to put you in a program that is tailored to your recovery.
+Call 855-534-3574 or contact us online to discuss your current symptoms, go over treatment options, and to put you in a program that is tailored to your recovery.